 We are a commercial-stage biopharmaceutical company focused on our only product candidate PEDMARK®.
-On September 20, 2022 we received approval from the FDA for PEDMARK® (sodium thiosulfate injection) to reduce the risk of ototoxicity associated with cisplatin in pediatric patients one month of age and older with localized, non-metastatic solid tumors.
-This approval makes PEDMARK® the first and only treatment approved by the FDA in this area of significant unmet medical need.
-On October 17, 2022 we announced commercial availability of PEDMARK® in the United States.
+On September 20, 2022, we received approval from the FDA for PEDMARK® (sodium thiosulfate injection) to reduce the risk of ototoxicity associated with cisplatin in pediatric patients one month of age and older with localized, non-metastatic solid tumors.
+This approval makes PEDMARK® the first and only treatment approved by the FDA in this area of unmet medical need.
+On October 17, 2022, we announced commercial availability of PEDMARK® in the U. S. In addition, in January 2023, PEDMARK® was included in the National Comprehensive Cancer Network ("NCCN") clinical practice guidelines for Adolescent and Young Adult ("AYA") Oncology with a category 2A recommendation.